adaptanatasa/adaptanatasa/README_eng.md

 📧 mamanatashizza@gmail.com
 🔗 [LinkedIn](https://www.linkedin.com/in/nataša-mihajlović-m-sc-44750326)

-> 🌸 “Learning, growing, and connecting the worlds of technology and the soul.”
+> 🌸 “We learn, we grow, we connect the worlds of technology and soul.”